Actindo-AG/Documentation/BigCommerce/Integration/04_ManageProductData.md

 ## Check product images

-Check if the desired product data image is on the right position and the correct text field is maintained.
+Verify that the desired product data image is in the correct position and that the correct text field is maintained.
 It is recommended for a good presentation of the offers in your store that the desired images are displayed for each variant. *BigCommerce* supports the import of one thumbnail per variant only.
 The first image in the corresponding attribute is marked as thumbnail image for the offer.
 Additionally, the alt-text of that image will be added as description.
 The following procedure describes how to check the images in the *PIM* module.
 If you only have the *Omni-Channel* module in use, you can check the image accordingly via *Offers > Select variant set > Edit offer*.